subtledoctor/SubtleD_Spell_Tweaks/README.md

 </div>
 <h2>Compatibility</h2>
 <div class="section">
-  <p>Requires the EE 2.5+ engine.
-Should work fine on BGEE, BG2EE, IWDEE, and EET.</p>
   <p>This mod should be installed after spell mods like Spell Revisions, IWDification, and SCS IWD Spells.
 It should probably be installed before kit mods, including Tome & Blood and Faiths & Powers.</p>
 </div>
 <h2>Contents</h2>